Louisvale Pirates

 Louisvale Pirates (often misspelt as Louisville Pirates) are a football club from the town of Louisvale in the Northern Cape.

-They were promoted from the Vodacom League in 2004.
+They were promoted from the SAFA Second Division (Vodacom League for sponsorship reasons) in 2004.
 In the 2004–05 season they were relegated from the National First Division.

+Until Hungry Lions in 2021, they were the only team from the Northern Cape province to play in the PSL.